Mol0ko/AlamofireRouterGenerator/README.md

 MacOS app for generating Swift 3 enum of NetworkRouter from Postman json collection.
 Enum corresponds to URLRequestConvertible protocol declared in Alamofire https://github.com/Alamofire/Alamofire.

-All URLRequests have application/json content-type in headers by default.

 Installation
 ------------